acfr/mcl/README.rst

    :alt: MCL Test Coverage Status

-The multiprocess communication library (a.k.a MCL) provides software for developing low-latency message-passing systems.
+The multiprocess communication library (a.k.a MCL) provides software for developing low-latency, message-passing systems.
 Message-passing is performed using IPv6 multicast.
 Two key concepts underpin the design philosophy of and use of MCL: the publish-subscribe paradigm and inter-process communication.